Requests for Electronically Stored Information

 Some federal legislation requires additional processes, but any requests received must go to the General Counsel for review.

-Honor Committee and Judiciary Committee Members, Sexual Assault Case Investigators, and Faculty Conducting Individual Student-Academic-issue Investigations
+Honor Committee and Judiciary Committee Members, Investigators Acting Under the University’s Policy on Sexual and Gender-Based Harassment and Other Forms of Interpersonal Violence, and Faculty Conducting Individual Student-Academic-issue Investigations

-Members of the University's Honor Committee or Judiciary Committee, investigators acting under the University's Procedures for Cases of Sexual Assault, or faculty conducting individual student-academic-issue investigations will make requests for ESI through the University's Vice President for Student Affairs, who will review it and instruct ISPRO about responding.
+Members of the University's Honor Committee or Judiciary Committee, investigators acting under the University's Policy on Sexual and Gender-Based Harassment and Other Forms of Interpersonal Violence, or faculty conducting individual student-academic-issue investigations will make requests for ESI through the University's Vice President and Chief Student Affairs Officer, who will review it and instruct ISPRO about responding.

 University of Virginia Administrators in Employee Disciplinary Investigations or Urgent Business Need